 Get the recipe for Grilled Pizza With Grilled Broccolini, Chilies, and Garlic »

 Grilled Shiitake, Sopressata, and Parmesan

 This guy is all savoriness.
 It starts with shiitake mushrooms charred on the grill.
 Slices of sopressata get the briefest turn over the fire, then go on top of a pie with fresh mozzarella.
 On go the mushrooms, along with a fistful of coarsely shaved Parmesan cheese.
 (And if you're the type of person who digs on truffle oil, go ahead.
 I'm definitely not.)

 Get the recipe for Grilled Pizza With Grilled Shiitake, Sopressata, and Parmesan »

 Grilled Asparagus and Cherry Tomatoes with Goat Cheese and Marcona Almonds

 I know I'm committing a grave seasonal recipe faux pas here by combining a spring ingredient (we're in the middle of asparagus season!) with a late summer product, but dammit, we've gotten so good at cherry tomatoes that they're sweet and flavorful pretty much all year round.

 For this pizza, I split cherry tomatoes in half and toss them on the grill just until they start to lightly soften and turn juicy.
 Then I match them with asparagus that's grilled until charred and tender-crisp, along with fresh goat cheese, sliced Marcona almonds, and chopped basil.
 There's a lot going on here, but it's been one of my favorite pies so far.

-- Grilled Pizza With Grilled Tomatoes, Asparagus, Goat Cheese, and Marcona Almonds
+Get the recipe for Grilled Pizza with Grilled Tomatoes and Asparagus, Goat Cheese, and Marcona Almonds »